rvnminers-A-and-N/electrumx-satori/docs/features.rst

 * protocol improvements targeting better client and server scalability to large wallets (100k addresses) and address histories.
 Some aspects of the current protocol are very inefficient.
-* investigate speaking the Bitcoin protocol and connecting to the Bitcoin network directly for some queries.
+* investigate speaking the Ravencoin protocol and connecting to the Ravencoin network directly for some queries.
 This could lead to ElectrumX being runnable with a node without a tx index, or a pruning node, or not needing to run a node at all.
 ElectrumX would store all blocks itself and index the transactions therein.